katydecorah/katydecorah.github.io/code/_posts/2013-11-20-rabbit-by-beard-chicken.md

 <p data-height="500" data-theme-id="97" data-slug-hash="uIEFy" data-user="katydecorah" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/uIEFy'>Rabbit by Beard Chicken</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a></p>

-This fun little animation was built from [Beard Chicken's Dribbble shot](http://dribbble.com/shots/1316513).
+I built this fun little animation from [Beard Chicken's Dribbble shot](http://dribbble.com/shots/1316513).
 (The animation will only run a couple of times here, but on CodePen it's infinite&hellip; hypnotizing even.)

 I used only two elements for this project by putting `box-shadow` to work.

 The main element `.rabbit` is the rabbit's body.
-The `:before` is the tail, but then I used `box-shadow` to resize, recolor, and relocate the element's shadow into making the rabbit's eye.
+The `:before` is the tail, but then I used `box-shadow` to resize, recolor, and move the element's shadow into making the rabbit's eye.
 I added another `box-shadow` and made the rabbit's hind leg.
-Then I added multiple shadows to create the front leg.
+Then I added a bunch of shadows to create the front leg.

 Similarly, the rabbit's `:after` is one ear.
 By using `box-shadow`, I was able to create the second ear.